tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the final setup window, select the box to start the synchronization process and select install.](images/azureadready.png "Azure AD Connect Ready to configure")

-6. After a few minutes the Azure AD Connect installation will complete.
+6. After a few minutes, the Azure AD Connect installation will complete.
 Select **Exit**.

     ![This image shows the installation is complete the Configuration complete window will be present.](images/AADCcomplete.png "The Configuration is completed window")